Make Teeth Brushing Fun with 6 Easy Tips

 Routine, Routine, Routine

-Let your child know teeth brushing is not optional and is a part of their daily routine.
+Start early and let your child know teeth brushing is not optional and is a part of their daily routine.
 They should know that they’re required to brush their teeth every morning (before or after breakfast is up to you) and every night before they’re tucked into bed and read a story.
 This way, even if it’s still not their favorite thing, they will know brushing their teeth is one of their responsibilities.
 Make sure you explain how good dental habits keep your child healthy!

 Make It Musical